Turner-Engineering/autosa/README.md

 ## Setup

-Windows is the recommended operating system for AutosaVersion 2022 Q3.
-It has not been tested on other operating systems.
+**Autosa has only been tested on Windows 10 and Windows 11 devices as of March 2026**

 ### Autosa Installation

-**Autosa has only been tested on Windows 10 and Windows 11 devices**

 This takes about 10 to 20 minutes, 1 reboot, and requires a decent internet connection.

 1. Download and Install [NI-VISA](https://www.ni.com/en/support/downloads/drivers/download.ni-visa.html) for Windows (last tested version is 2025 Q4).
 This allows Autosa to communicate with the instrument.
-Please read the instructions below for further guidance.
-   1. The link above will take you to the This will download the NI Package Manager from which you will install NI-VISA.
+   1. This will download the NI Package Manager from which you will install NI-VISA.
    2. You will be asked to disable windows fast startup - do this, it only affects boot from shutdown and not by much.
    3. Deselect ALL when it asks about additional packages, Autosa does not need them.
-2. [Download the latest version](https://github.com/ThisTemba/autosa/releases/latest) of Autosa from this repository
+2. [Download the latest version](https://github.com/Turner-Engineering/autosa/releases/latest) of Autosa from this repository
    1. This link takes you to the "releases" page of this repository.
 From there, click "Autosa_vx.x.x.exe" under "Assets" to download the latest executable file.
    2. Autosa is not a "recognized" windows app, so you may get a warning about that, ignore the warning and run the executable.
 You may have to click "More Info" and then "Run Anyway" to get it to run.
 3. Double click the executable file to run the program
-   1. If the instrument is not connected, the program will start and say the instrument was not detected.
-See below for usage instructions
+   1. If the instrument is not connected, the program will start in Disconnected Mode.

 ### Instrument Setup